-Information about Title Grants
+Information About Title Grants

-Under Title I, LEAs are required to provide services for eligible private school students, as well as eligible public school students.
-In particular, section 1120 of Title I, Part A of the ESEA, requires a participating LEA to provide eligible children attending private elementary and secondary schools, their teachers, and their families with Title I services or other benefits that are equitable to those provided to eligible public school children, their teachers, and their families.
+Under Title 1, Local Educational Agencies are required to provide services for eligible private school students, as well as eligible public school students.
+In particular, section 1120 of Title 1, Part A of the the Elementary and Secondary Education Act, requires a participating Local Educational Agency to provide eligible children attending private elementary and secondary schools, their teachers, and their families with Title 1 services or other benefits that are equitable to those provided to eligible public school children, their teachers, and their families.
 These services must be developed in consultation with officials of the private schools.
-The Title I services provided by the LEA for private school participants are designed to meet their educational needs and supplement the educational services provided by the private school.
+The Title 1 services provided by the Local Educational Agency for private school participants are designed to meet their educational needs and supplement the educational services provided by the private school.